recp/cglm/docs/source/opengl.rst

 ==================================================

 *cglm*'s vector and matrix types are arrays.
-So you can send them directly to a function which accecpts pointer.
+So you can send them directly to a function which accepts pointer.
 But you may got warnings for matrix because it is two dimensional array.

 Passing / Uniforming Matrix to OpenGL: